 - learn how First Church works with Angelic Organics and other organizations and groups to improve local access to fresh, healthy food

-- share a meal and Sunday morning worship with the First Church congregation
+- share a meal and Sunday worship with the First Church congregation

-Nature of trip: Productive work projects and relationship building
+Nature of trip: Productive work projects; relationship building

 Age range: Intergenerational; those under eighteen should be accompanied